-Overwhelmed with all the so-called advice on how to help adult acne?
-Olivia Hartland-Robbins asks Dr Anjali Mahto – who suffered from adult acne herself – some burning FAQs and her top tips to healthier skin
+Actress Bella Thorne claimed that the key to reducing her acne was NOT washing her face in the mornings.
+We asked Dr Anjali Mahto – who suffered from adult acne herself – some burning FAQs and her top tips to getting clearer skin

 ‘Make sure you’re changing your pillowcase regularly’, ‘holding your phone to your face causes acne – use hands free’, ‘are you washing your hands frequently to avoid build up of bacteria.’
 I’ve heard all the alleged advice possible on how to treat my skin and prevent adult acne as well as endless recommendations on products to use.